BeepIsla/csgo-commend-bot/README.md

 # Future
 - Add the ability to remove commends
 - Add the ability to commend three times with one account per 24 hours instead of once every 8 hours
+- Add the ability for `serverID: "auto"` to be able to get the server ID of Valve servers
+  - I used to know a way to do this but it seems to no longer work

 # Requirements
 - [NodeJS **v12**](https://nodejs.org/dist/v12.9.1/) - You will likely need `node-v12.9.1-x64.msi`